ibm-cloud-docs/Backup/upgrade-backup-agent-windows.md

 The most recent backup agent can be downloaded from your Cloud Backup Portal Dashboard quick links section.
 {: tip}

-Any agent that's older than the 8.32 version needs to be upgraded because they cannot connect with the Backup portal due to outdated, unsupported TLS version.
+Any agent that's older than the 8.32 version needs to be upgraded.
+Any agent that's older than the 8.32 version cannot connect with the Backup portal due to outdated, unsupported TLS version.
 Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration.
 {: shortdesc}

 As of 25 March 2021, full support of Windows&reg; 2019 is available in the Cloud Backup Portal.
 Agent version 8.72 is required for this OS.